Hours

 About the Program

 Make deep connections to the Jewish holiday of Tu B'Shevat (New Year of the Trees).
-This daylong celebration centers on agricultural and spiritual themes while reflecting on gratitude for the natural world.
-Enjoy music, food, conversation, guided walking tours, art making, and more.
+This daylong experience centers on agricultural and spiritual themes while reflecting on gratitude for the natural world with a FREE day of art making, conversation, food, guided walking tours, music, and more.

 Family Art Studio